HotPocketHPE/mhguide/README.md

 This works similarly to raw hitzones, with a few differences.

-Bad raw hitzones are often good elemental hitzones, while good raw hitzones can be either good or bad elemental hitzones, depending on the monster.
-If you need to break a hard part, element can be very effective.
+Bad raw hitzones are often good elemental hitzones, while good raw hitzones can be either good or bad elemental hitzones depending on the monster.
+If you need to break a hard part like the back, element can be very effective.

 Unlike raw damage, most monsters are particularly weak to a certain element.
 Usually, you can either guess what the monster's weakness would be (such as Rathalos and water), or look at the resistances on the monster's armor.